 Vertical application layer specific pre-requisites and resultant behaviour by functional entities in performing these procedures are specified in the respective vertical application layer TS (e.g. for V2X application layer, see 3GPP TS 23.286 [7]).

-Unicast resource management is supported with PCC interactions with SIP core and PCC interactions with NRM server.
+Unicast resource management is supported with NRM server interactions with SIP core and NRM server interactions with PCC.
 The PCC procedures for EPS are specified in 3GPP TS 23.203 [18] and the PCC procedures for 5GS are specified in 3GPP TS 23.503 [19].